 His primary mathematical interests are spectral graph theory, enumerative combinatorics, mathematics of juggling, discrete geometry, and generally mathematics of fun things.
 Among other things, he can do eight perfect faro shuffles in a row, and is willing to teach this to anyone who stops by his office.

-Starting in Fall of 2018 Steve will be the calculus coordinator for Iowa State University.
-More information about what happens in the calculus class can be found on the following sites: Math165.org, Math166.org, and Math265.org.
+Since Fall of 2018 Steve has been the calculus coordinator for Iowa State University.
+More information about what happens in the calculus class can be found on the following sites: Calc1.org, Calc2.org, and Calc3.org.

 Published in June 2018 by Cambridge University Press -- Connections in Discrete Mathematics.